When you’re a Brit living in the UK, you generally pay tax on your worldwide income and gains.

 But all this is subject to the deeming rule, which applies to you for a tax year if you have:

-- Been present in the UK on more than 30 days without being present at the end of that day in the tax year.
-These are called qualifying days.
+- been present in the UK on more than 30 days without being present at the end of that day (known as a 'qualifying day') in the tax year.

 Note: this deeming rule does not apply to the limit on days spent in the UK under the third automatic overseas test.